-- The shoulder muscles in between shoulder blades.
+The shoulder muscles in between shoulder blades.

 Tension headaches are specifically caused by stress.
 Scientists are not entirely clear why stress causes tension headaches, but the key word is "tension."
 When you're stressed, your muscles around your head and eyes get tighter.
 Some combination of hormones, body heat, and muscle tension is likely to contribute to these headaches.

 Other Head-Pain Sensations

 In addition to tension headaches, some people experience unusual sensations in and around their head.
 For example, some people report sudden, light shooting pains in their head or around their eyes that comes quickly and leaves just as quickly.
 It's still believed that these may be related to anxiety, although always consult with your doctor if you’re not sure.

 How to Tell if Your Headache is Caused By Anxiety

 Tension headaches are often diagnosed by a person's overall health and lifestyle.
 Only your doctor can diagnose a tension headache, but there are some questions many ask themselves to begin to identify the cause of a headache.

 - Do I have migraines?

 - Am I feeling stressed or anxious?

-- Do you have any other symptoms of an illness, like a fever?
+- Do you have any other symptoms of illness, like a fever?

 How to Relieve Anxiety Headaches